rockthejvm/rockthejvm.github.io/_drafts/2024-10-10-structured-concurrency-in-java.md

 08:50:35.183 [main] INFO GitHubApp -- GitHub user: GitHubUser[user=User[userId=UserId[value=1], name=UserName[value=rcardin], email=Email[value=rcardin@rockthejvm.com]], repositories=[Repository[name=raise4s, visibility=PUBLIC, uri=https://github.com/rcardin/raise4s], Repository[name=sus4s, visibility=PUBLIC, uri=https://github.com/rcardin/sus4s]]]
 ```

 The output is what we expect.
-Both thread starts together and their execution interleaves.
-After more or less 0.5 seconds, the user is found, and after more or less 1 second, the repositories are found.
-So far so good.
+Both threads start together, and their execution interleaves.
+After about 0.5 seconds, the user is found, and after about 1 second, the repositories are found.
+So far, so good.

 What if the `findUser` method throws an exception?
-Maybe the network has a glitch, or the GitHub API is down.
+The network may have a glitch, or the GitHub API is down.
 Let's simulate it by throwing an exception in the `findUser` method.
 Here is the code:

 ```java
 @Override